 Panels for the smaller grants schemes (those worth less than £15k) assess applications virtually and do not hold panel meetings.
 These panels tend to be much larger - they can have up to 90 members - and also peer review applications.

-Interviews form the final stage in the University Research Fellowship application process.
+Interviews form the final stage in the application process for the University Research Fellowships, Sir Henry Dale Fellowships, Dorothy Hodgkin Fellowships and Research Professorships.
 No other schemes include interviews as part of this process.
 The interviews have been introduced to give the appointment panels the opportunity to ensure that they appoint the best candidates to these prestigious long-term fellowships.

 The aim of the interview is not to ‘trip up’ the applicant but instead to solicit information about their research and path to independence.